Majors, Minors, Five College Certificates & Concentrations

 As a requirement for graduation, you must complete at least one major.
 The list of departments and programs offering major programs of study is available at on the Courses of Study page.
-You may add a second major, minor or Five College certificate, or concentration at any time after you declare your first major.
-Smith College recognizes only two purely academic programs (major, minor or certificate) on the student’s record, in the following combinations:
+You may add a second major, minor, concentration or Five College certificate at any time after you declare your first major.
+Smith College recognizes only two purely academic programs (major, minor or Five College certificate) on the student’s record, in the following combinations:

-A concentration is the only option to add a third program of study to your record.
+A concentration combines academic and practical experience, and may be added as a third program of study to your record.
 You must apply and be accepted into a concentration before you can declare it.

 Declarations